tanin47/backdoor/README.md

 2. Embed into your Java application and serve on a specific port.
 3. Embed into your Java application and serve on your main port but at a specific path.

+Backdoor is published as a fat jar.
+Therefore, there is no external dependency.
+Its jar is self-contained and suitable for embedding into your JVM application.

 ### Run as a standalone

 __Run from the JAR file__